 Individuals have the right to be informed about the collection and use of their personal data.
 This is a key transparency requirement under the GDPR.

-To view details of the Parish Council's purposes for processing data and who it will be shared with please click here for a copy of Kersey Parish Council’s Privacy Notice.
+To view details of the Parish Council's purposes for processing data and who it will be shared with please see our Privacy Notice at the bottom of this page.

-For a copy of the retention periods for all data, including personal data, please click here to view Kersey Parish Council’s Data Retention Policy.
+For a copy of the retention periods for all data, including personal data, please see our Data Retention Policy which can be found on the Policies and Procedures web page.

 The GDPR introduces the ‘right of access’ for individuals and from 25 May 2018, data subjects will have the right to request: